-It is crucial to understand that few believe Mr. Armstrong was the end-time Elijah, who was prophesied to restore all things to the Church (Mal.
-3:1; 4:5-6; Matt.
-17:11; Mark 9:12)—and fewer comprehend what this means, and how it relates to Christ’s admonition to the Philadelphian era of His Church: “Behold, I come quickly: hold that fast which you have, that no man take your crown” (Rev. 3:11).
+It is crucial to grasp that few understand Mr. Armstrong was the end-time Moses, who was prophesied to lay a doctrinal foundation (“law”) in the Church (Mal.
+4:4; see also Zech.
+4:9)—and fewer comprehend what this means, and how it relates to Christ’s admonition to the Philadelphian era of His Church: “Behold, I come quickly: hold that fast which you have, that no man take your crown” (Rev. 3:11).
 Further, many former ministers and members of WCG no longer even accept that Mr. Armstrong held the office of apostle (Eph.
 4:11; I Cor.
 12:28).

-As a result, the splinter groups do not hesitate to change the doctrines God restored to His Church through him.
+As a result, the splinter groups do not hesitate to change the doctrines God placed into His Church through him.

 A brief review of recent history: Herbert W. Armstrong led the Worldwide Church of God (formerly the Radio Church of God until 1968) until his death in 1986.
 Hundreds of millions heard his voice and read his literature.
 God called him in the fall of 1926 and he was converted in the spring of 1927.
 Over the course of Mr. Armstrong’s ministry, God revealed through him a great many biblical doctrines that had been lost to the Church through the centuries.
 The Church grew in size, membership and scope of preaching the gospel of the kingdom of God to the world.